carpentries-incubator/reproducible-publications-quarto/_episodes/03-quarto-documents.md

 ## Anatomy of an Quarto Document

-The key to our reproducible workflow is using R Markdown files in RStudio rather than basic scripts to dynamically “knit” both code and paper narrative.
-So let’s do a quick anatomy lesson on the components of an R Markdown file (YAML header, R Markdown formatted, R code chunks) and how to render them into our final formatted document.
+The key to our reproducible workflow is using Quarto files in RStudio rather than basic scripts to dynamically “knit” both code and paper narrative.
+So let’s do a quick anatomy lesson on the components of an Quarto file (YAML header, Quarto formatted, R code chunks) and how to render them into our final formatted document.
-There are four distinct steps in the R Markdown workflow:
+There are four distinct steps in the Quarto workflow:
 1. create a **YAML header** (optional)
-2. write R Markdown-formatted **text**
+2. write Quarto-formatted **text**
 3. add R **code chunks** for embedded analysis
 4. render the document with **Knitr**
 <br>